JuliaNLSolvers/Optim.jl/docs/src/algo/nelder_mead.md

 very closely, see Nelder and Mead (1965).
 This means that there is scope for improvement, but also that it should be quite clear what is going on in the code relative to the original paper.

+Instead of using gradient information, we keep track of the function value at a number of points in the search space.
+Together, the points form a simplex.
+Given a simplex, we can perform one of four actions: reflect, expand, contract, or shrink.
+Basically, the goal is to iteratively replace the worst point with a better point.
+More information can be found in Nelder and Mead (1965) or Gao and

 The stopping rule is the same as in the original paper, and is basically the standard error of the function values at the vertices.
-This means that setting the `f_tol` keyword does not put a restriction on `f()` exactly, but on this standard error measure instead.
+The to set the tolerance level for this convergence criterior, set the `g_tol` level as described in the Configurable Options section.

-Upon (non-)convergence, we return a minimizer which is either the centroid or one of the vertices.
+When the solver finishes, we return a minimizer which is either the centroid or one of the vertices.
 This adds a function evaluation, as we choose the minimizer according to point with the smallest function value.
 Even if the function value at the centroid can be returned as the minimum, we do not trace it during the optimization iterations.
 This is to avoid